-To coincide with the release of Daniel Craig’s last outing as Bond in No Time to Die, we take a look at some of the fun facts around the James Bond franchise.
+Let’s take a look at some of the fun facts about the James Bond franchise.

 The inspiration for Bond included Ian Fleming himself